SECURE DIGITAL WORKSPACE

 SD-WAN (Software Defined Wide Area Network) products have a very successful track record improving application performance, lowering WAN costs, and strengthening business continuity.
 But as you consider deploying SD-WAN, it’s important to understand the differences between solutions.
-Identifying which features matter to your enterprise is essential in making this selection.
+Identifying which features matter to your enterprise is essential in selecting the best SD-WAN solution for your business needs.

 This paper describes key criteria for evaluating SD-WAN solutions.
 It discusses the most important issues, and outlines levels of capability that separate “just okay” products from really good ones.
 The paper does not compare specific products, but it does include examples of features from Citrix NetScaler SD-WAN, one of the leading solutions in this field.